 1Life has made it easy to get life insurance - no paperwork, no frills and no brokers, just straightforward life insurance on the phone, online or using your cell phone within minutes!

-We won't waste your precious time with fancy presentations designed to confuse you, or time wasting medical exams, but 1Life will save you time and money - up to 22% on your monthly premiums.
+We won't waste your precious time with fancy presentations designed to confuse you, or time wasting medical exams, but 1Life will save you time and money.

 1Life were the first to make life insurance accessible by phone and the first to let you buy life insurance online.
 And now we've introduced another first.
 You can buy your life insurance using your cell phone.
 Moreover, because you deal directly with us, you can save on broker fees.